 ACLU of Nevada Staff

-Tod joined the ACLU of Nevada on February 1, 2013 as its Interim Executive Director.
+Tod joined the ACLU of Nevada in 2013.
 From 1999 to January 2013, Tod was the District Director for U.S. Representative Shelley Berkley, where he oversaw the community outreach, constituent services and electronic communications, and previously had been an aide to U.S. Senator Richard Bryan.
 Tod graduated from the University of Nevada Las Vegas with a Bachelor of Arts in Communications, with an emphasis in public relations and political science.
 Tod has been active in many community and political organizations, from volunteer phone banker to communications director to executive board member.
 He cares deeply about Nevada, the place he considers home, since moving to Las Vegas in 1984.

 Paige White, Communications Coordinator